Pauli-Lubanski, Supertwistors, and the Superspinning Particle: Introduction

+because this has the advantage of being dimension independent: there is a PL 3-form in every dimension $d\ge3$.
+In general there are PL $(2n+1)$-forms for $2n\le d-1$.
+For example, for a Minkowski spacetime of dimension 5 or 6 (we abbreviate this to 5D,\, 6D etc) one also needs to consider the PL 5-form

+One purpose of this paper is to provide constructions of the super-Pauli-Lubanski (SPL) tensors that have the same relevance to the classification of elementary superparticles as PL tensors have to the classification of elementary particles.
+One might suppose that this is a straightforward exercise in the conversion of a PL tensor into a super-PL tensor by the addition of terms that promote translation invariance to super-translation invariance; however, this is not so simply achieved.

-Given a superparticle mechanics model, one has some number of additional conserved spinor supercharges.
-In four spacetime dimensions (4D) we can take them to be Majorana spinors, and for minimal (${\cal N}=1$) supersymmetry there is just one of them, which we denote by $Q$.
-Focusing on this case, we might try to write down a generalization of the PL pseudo-vector that is super-translation invariant, i.e. one that commutes with the generators $\{P,Q\}$ of the supertranslation subgroup.
-However, if we seek an extension of the PL 3-form that is polynomial in the super-Poincar\'e generators with purely numerical (i.e. dimensionless) coefficients then the only candidates have the form\footnote{ Here, $\bar Q= Q^TC$ for charge conjugation matrix $C$, and we recall that the matrices $C\Gamma_{mnp}$ are antisymmetric in four spacetime dimensions.}
+Consider the case of minimal (${\cal N}=1$) 4D supersymmetry, for which there is just one 4-component Majorana-spinor supersymmetry charge $Q$.
+If we assume a Poisson bracket realization of the super-Poincar\'e algebra then the components of $Q$ are {\it anticommuting} functions on the phase superspace of some super-Poincar\'e invariant superparticle mechanics model.
+We might try to write down a generalization of the PL 3-form that is super-translation invariant, i.e. one that has zero Poisson brackets with the generators $\{P,Q\}$.
+However, if we assume that it is polynomial in super-Poincar\'e generators with purely numerical (i.e. dimensionless) coefficients then all candidates have the form\footnote{Here, $\bar Q= Q^TC$ for charge conjugation matrix $C$, and we recall that the matrices $C\Gamma_{mnp}$ are antisymmetric in four spacetime dimensions.}

-for some number $a$.
-This follows from a rescaling invariance of the super-Poincar\'e algebra with scaling weights $[J]=0$, $[P_m]=1$ and $[Q] = \frac{1}{2}$.
-The problem with this result is that $W(a)$ is not supertranslation invariant for any value of $a$.
+for some number $a$; this follows from a rescaling invariance of the super-Poincar\'e algebra with scaling weights $[J]=0$, $[P_m]=1$ and $[Q] = \frac{1}{2}$.
+The problem with this formula is that $W(a)$ is not supertranslation invariant for any value of $a$.

 This is a well-known problem.
-The standard solution \cite{Salam:1974yz,Sokatchev:1975gg} (see \cite{Buchbinder:1998qv} for a detailed exposition) is to consider the 2-form $P^pW_{mnp}(2)$.
-This {\it is} supertranslation invariant in our conventions (to be spelt out later) and its norm squared is proportional to the quadratic Casimir $C_2$, equal to $s(s+1)$ for superspin $s$.
+One standard resolution of it due to Salam and Strathdee \cite{Salam:1974yz} (see also \cite{Sokatchev:1975gg}, and \cite{Buchbinder:1998qv} for a detailed exposition) is to consider the 2-form $P^pW_{mnp}(2)$.
+This {\it is} supertranslation invariant in our conventions (to be spelt out later) and its norm squared is, in the quantum theory, a super-Poincar\'e Casimir proportional to the quadratic Casimir $C_2$ of $SU(2)$.
 In fact,

-However, this procedure does not generalize in any obvious way to the other Casimirs that are needed in higher spacetime dimensions.